lauraa0055/apcsa-freedom-project/entries/entry01.md

 with the tools I am given.
 If I see an opportunity to possibly start my idea then I will take it.
 Although for now I wish to do something that helps people concentrate.

-Knowing what it is that I want to do (for now) I did do some research and I found that in the App store for Iphones there aren't any good apps that help the user concentrate.
+Knowing what it is that I want to do (for now) I did do some research and I found that in the App store for iPhones there aren't any good apps that help the user concentrate.
 At least not good enough to keep me from reaching my phone.

 Most of the apps available that are designed to keep the user focused at a task have almost the same concept.